assareh/tfc-agent/producer/README.md

 To use it, you'll need to do two things:
 1. Set the `desired_count` Terraform variable to `0`.
 This will set the baseline number of agents to zero.
 You could set it to `1` if you really wanted to ensure there was always at least one agent available.

-2. Configure a [generic notification](https://www.terraform.io/docs/cloud/workspaces/notifications.html#creating-a-notification-configuration) on each Terraform Cloud workspace with execution mode `Agent`.
+2. Configure a [generic notification](https://www.terraform.io/docs/cloud/workspaces/notifications.html#creating-a-notification-configuration) on each Terraform Cloud workspace that will be using an agent (workspace [execution mode](https://www.terraform.io/docs/cloud/workspaces/settings.html#execution-mode) set to `Agent`).
 I've included a helper script that will create them for you, however you can always create and manage these in the Terraform Cloud workspace Settings.
 You could also use the [Terraform Enterprise provider](https://registry.terraform.io/providers/hashicorp/tfe/latest/docs).

 That's it!
 When a run is queued, Terraform Cloud will send a notification to the Lambda function, increasing the number of running agents.
 When the run is completed, Terraform Cloud will send another notification to the Lambda function, decreasing the number of running agents.